The competitor must pass through all waypoints in chronological

 The NAV-GPS directs the competitor towards this point only once he has come

+within the opening radius of it.
 WPS (SAFETY WAYPOINT): A waypoint used to guarantee the

 safety of competitors, indicated in the road book and whose coordinates are